-Rolling hills, majestic oaks, old pastures with gnarled apple trees, a frog chorus await you at the Maplewood Neighborhood Preserves.
+Rolling hills, majestic oaks, old pastures with gnarled apple trees, or a frog chorus await you at the Maplewood Neighborhood Preserves.
 These special places were set aside by the citizens of Maplewood for all to enjoy.
-They are a place for discovery
+They are a place for discovery where hiking, bird watching, and enjoying nature take precedence.

 The 14 Neighborhood Preserves range in size from 5 acres to 46 acres.
 Many of the preserves have footpaths and mowed trails.
 If you're looking for a preserve with a hard surface trail, visit the Maplewood Nature Center or Prairie Farm.
 The preserves are open dawn to dusk.